carbon-language/carbon-lang/docs/design/README.md

 ### Values usable as types

-A value used in a type position, like after a `:` in a variable declaration or the return type after a `->` in a function declaration, must be:
+A value used in a type position, like after a `:` in a variable declaration or the return type after a `->` in a function declaration, must:

--   [a compile-time constant](#expression-phases), so the compiler can evaluate it at compile time, and
+-   be [a compile-time constant](#expression-phases), so the compiler can evaluate it at compile time, and
 -   have a defined implicit conversion to type `type`.